 Learning and teaching

 Each session will combine elements of lecture and seminar discussion.
-As a postgraduate student, you’ll be expected to do a significant amount of preparatory reading before each session, and emphasis will be on student-led discussion to build critical and reflective confidence in a group environment.
+As a postgraduate student, you will be expected to do a significant amount of preparatory reading before each session, and emphasis will be on student-led discussion to build critical and reflective confidence in a group environment.

 Modules are assessed by varying combinations of exam and coursework, depending on the module.

-As a graduate from this programme, you’re well placed to move on to a range of careers where both substantive knowledge of key political domains, and the critical analytical and communication skills developed in the course of your study, are valuable.
+As a graduate from this programme, you are well placed to move on to a range of careers where both substantive knowledge of key political domains, and the critical analytical and communication skills developed in the course of your study, are valuable.

 In particular, this programme provides an excellent grounding for careers in a range of related areas such as media, civil service, non-governmental organisations, trade unions and academia.
 It is also ideally suited if you wish to develop the skills necessary to pursue a PhD in Politics.